d-led/selfdestructing/README.md

 ---

-Singular form alias is also available, i.e. `crashes::on<1>::copy`.
+Singular form aliases are also available, i.e. `crashes::on<1>::copy`.

 There's no thread-safe policy yet.